vega/vega-lite/site/usage/compile.md

 permalink: /usage/compile.html
 ---

-If you would rather compile your Vega-Lite specifications into Vega, you can simply  utilize Vega-Lite's included [javascript compiler](#javascript) or one of several bundled [command line utilities](#cli).
+If you would rather compile your Vega-Lite specifications into Vega, you can use Vega-Lite's included [javascript compiler](#javascript) or one of several bundled [command line utilities](#cli).

 First install Vega-Lite using npm (`npm install vega-lite`) or by [downloading the latest release](https://github.com/vega/vega-lite/releases/latest).

 {:#javascript}
 ## Using Javascript

-If you want access to the compiled Vega spec from a Javascript program, you can compile your Vega-Lite spec using its provided `vl.compile` function.
+If you want access to the compiled Vega spec from a Javascript program, you can compile your Vega-Lite spec using the `vl.compile` function.

 ```js
 var vgSpec = vl.compile(vlSpec).spec;